menonajayki/Learning_QGIS/README.md

 ## Overview

-This project demonstrates how to use Python scripting in QGIS to extract airport data from a shapefile and save it to a text file.
-It's a beginner-friendly introduction to Python scripting in QGIS.
+How to use Python scripting in QGIS to extract airport data from a shapefile and save it to a text file.

 ## How to Use